 We all love our cats, but they have a tendency to want to jump on top of the piano, and even crawl inside and sleep on the strings.
 A piano cover is great for preventing the cat from scratching the finish, as well as keeping him or her outside of the piano (cat hair in the piano is never good!).
 Something to consider: if you think your cat will want to sharpen his claws on the cover, we recommend buying a vinyl cover over a nylon quilted cover.
 Cats are not as likely to try and sharpen their claws on vinyl.

 Piano Covers offer protection from liquid:

 Restaurants, clubs, hotels, banquet halls and resorts often buy a piano cover to help prevent damage from drinks.
 People love to put their drink on a piano, leaving a ring on the finish.
 You also have to worry about someone knocking over a drink, and damaging the inside of the instrument.
-All cover materials offer a certain level of protection from liquid, but if you are really worried about spills, we recommend a vinyl cover.
-Vinyl offers the most protection in terms of not absorbing the liquid, and it can be easily cleaned and wiped off.
-Within reason, you won't have the rings from drinks on vinyl if you wipe them down.
-A mackintosh cover on the other hand, if you spill a drink on it, it may absorb a certain amount of the liquid, and leave a permanent stain.
+All cover materials offer a certain level of protection from liquid, but if you are really worried about spills, we recommend a quilted cover.
+A vinyl cover offers a nice, flat surface to set a drink down on.
+The padded quilted material, on the other hand, does not look as stable, and from our experience, people tend not to put drinks on quilted covers

 Storing your Piano: